christian-barnabe-chabi/php_adminer/README.md

 #### Complete the blueprint class

 Once the blueprint created, complete the `$url_set` class attribute where it must be specified the endpoints for listing, showing single element, deleting, creating/saving and updating.
-To specified that `PHP API ADMIN +` must add the concerned `id`, just make it know by adding `{id}` at the place.
+To specified that `PHP ADMINER` must add the concerned `id`, just make it know by adding `{id}` at the place.

-As the `base_url` is set in the `env` file, `PHP API ADMIN +` will append each endpoint to it.
+As the `base_url` is set in the `env` file, `PHP ADMINER` will append each endpoint to it.

 ```php
 protected $url_set = [